thangaraj-333/CodeAlpha_Test-psd-strength/README.md

 Example:
 ```
-$ python password_strength_checker.py
+$ python Test-psd-strength.py
 Enter the number of passwords to test (enter 0 to exit): 1
 Enter the path to the weak wordlist file (leave blank for default):
 Enter the path to the banned wordlist file (leave blank for default):
-Enter a password: Asdfg@123456
+Enter a password: ZXC@1234vbnm
 Strong: Password meets all the requirements.
 Score: 3/4
 Enter the number of passwords to test (enter 0 to exit):
-Thank you for using the Password Strength Checker.
+Thank you for using the Test Password Strength.
 ```